bec4/bec4.github.io/index.markdown

 We have a newly constructed rubidium quantum gas microscope.
 Using a high-resolution objective lens, we can detect the positions of single atoms trapped in an optical lattice.
 This advance has opened the door to studies of quantum simulation and atom-light interfaces in new regimes.
 Learn more about the science we are exploring on this experimental platform in the next section.

-This website follows MIT's digital accessibility commitment, as per https://accessibility.mit.edu/.
+MIT's digital accessibility commitment is outlined at https://accessibility.mit.edu/.